-Anagni, the city of the popes that the annals remember for a famous slap.
-Its ancient buildings still tell of its noble history which, over the centuries, has been intertwined with that of the papacy.
-It gave birth to four pontiffs (Innocent III, Alexander IV, Gregory IX and Boniface VIII) and, for a long time, the “successors of Christ on earth” chose it as papal residence outside Rome.
+Anagni, the city of Popes that the annals remember for a famous slap.
+Its ancient palaces still tell of its noble history which, over the centuries, has been intertwined with that of the papacy.
+It was the birthplace of four popes (Innocent III, Alexander IV, Gregory IX and Boniface VIII) and, for a long time, the 'successors of Christ on earth' chose it as their papal residence outside Rome.

 Anagni, the outrage of the slap

-Intent of the expedition was to persuade the pope not to apply the excommunication against Philip the Fair.
-Two delegates of the French king entered Anagni and besieged the Pope in his palace for two days.
-The inhabitants of Anagni, however, reacted and freed the pontiff and the city from enemies beyond the Alps.
-Bonifacio VIII was then transferred to Rome, where he died only a few weeks later, on October 11, 1303.
+The intent of the expedition was to persuade the pope not to apply the excommunication against Philip the handsome.
+The two delegates of the French king entered Anagni and besieged the pope in his palace for two days.
+The inhabitants of Anagni, however, reacted and freed the pontiff and the city from enemies from across the Alps.
+Boniface VIII he was then transferred to Rome, where he died only a few weeks later, on 11 October 1303.

 The wrath of Philip IV against Boniface VIII

 Philip the Fair wanted to tax the ecclesiastical assets existing in France.
-Bonifacio VIII had opposed and had also written a bull of excommunication, the Unam Sanctam of November 18, 1302.
-To avoid excommunication, the king of France sends William of Nogaret to Italy.
-William, thanks to the support assured by the noble Roman family of the Colonnas (a bitter enemy of the Caetani to whom Bonifacio VIII belonged), arrived in Anagni between September 6 and 7 .
+Boniface VIII had opposed and had also written a bull of excommunication, the Unam Sanctam of 18 November 1302.
+To avoid excommunication, the king of France sent to Italy William de Nogaret.
+Thanks to the support provided to him by the noble Roman Colonna family (bitter enemy of the Caetani to whom Boniface VIII belonged), he arrived in Anagni between 6 and 7 September.

-Nogaret is supported by an army led by Giacomo Colonna, known as Sciarra, which meant ‘brawler’ in vernacular.
-Pope Boniface VIII had taken refuge on the second floor of the Caetani family’s palace, in the Chess Hall, later called the Hall of the slap.
-The first to break into the hall would have been Sciarra Colonna, who would have given the Pope of Rome the famous slap.
+Nogaret is supported by an army led by Giacomo Colonna, called Sciarra which in the vernacular meant troublemaking.
+Pope Boniface VIII had taken refuge on the second floor of the Caetani family palace, in the Chess Room later called the Sala della schiaffo.
+The first to break into the room would have been Sciarra Colonna, who would have given the famous slap to the Pope of Rome

-The legend: Saturn founder of the Ciociaria city
+The legend: Saturn founder of the Ciociara city

-Many of the legends born around the origins of the small town of Ciociaria tell us that Anagni was the birthplace of Saturn.
+The legends born around the origins of the town of Ciociaria, tell that Anagni was born from Saturn.

-The sacredness of its origin was evidenced by the large presence of temples and votive aedicules built in honor of the gods.
-After the year 1000, while preserving the layout of the Roman city, the building heritage of Anagni was renewed with the construction of other sacred buildings: in the Middle Ages over 50 churches were present in the city.
+The sacredness of its origin was testified by the numerous presence of temples and votive shrines built in honor of the gods.
+After the year XNUMX, while maintaining the structure of the Roman city, the building heritage of Anagni was renewed with the construction of other sacred buildings: in Middle Ages over 50 churches were present in the city.

 The papal palace, built near the cathedral, dates back to 1200.
-It was built by Cardinal Ugolino Conti, who became Pope with the name of Gregorio IX.
-The construction is contemporary with that of the cosmatesque floor of the cathedral and the frescoes in the crypt, called the Sistine Chapel of the Middle Ages.
+Cardinal Ugolino Conti, who became pope with the name of Gregory IX, wanted to build it.
+The construction is contemporary with that of the cosmatesque floor of the cathedral and the frescoes of the crypt, called the Sistine Chapel of the Middle Ages.

-From the Conti family the palace then passed to the ownership of the Caetani and, therefore, to Bonifacio VIII.
-In the palace you can visit the Chessboard Room (the Slap Room) and the Geese Room.
-They are two very important environments, as examples of primitive interior decoration in civil dwellings.
-The hall of the Bonifaciano museum and of southern Lazio is also very interesting, exhibiting many works and documents concerning Boniface VIII, the pope humiliated with an outrageous slap.
+From the Conti family the palace then passed to the Caetani property and, therefore, to Bonifacio VIII.
+In the palace you can visit the Room of the chessboards (the Hall of the slap) and the Hall of the geese.
+They are two very important environments, as examples of primitive interior decoration in civilian homes.
+Also very interesting Museum room Bonifaciano and southern Lazio which exhibits many works and documents concerning Boniface VIII, the pope humiliated with an outrageous slap.